 Wax moths in themselves are not dangerous.
 They cannot cause injury through biting, as they don’t have teeth.
 They are also not toxic.

 But, there is a possibility that wax moths could cause choking or impaction.
 Wax worms are smooth and soft, and easy to swallow.
 Wax moths, on the other hand, have wings that can open and bend awkwardly, as well as harder, drier bodies with legs.

 Impaction occurs when feeder insects or other swallowed items become trapped in the digestive tract of your Leopard Gecko.
 It is a common and dangerous health complaint.
 If the impaction is not passed, it could kill your Leopard Gecko.

 Try to offer moths whose bodies are smaller than the distance between your Leopard Gecko’s eyes.
 This distance shows the width of your pet’s throat and indicates what will fit down their digestive tract well.

 Also, wax moths could be dangerous if they are used as staple feeder insects.
 We know that they are fairly high in fat and low in calcium.

 If your Leopard Gecko eats them regularly, he will consume an incorrect calcium to phosphorus ratio.
 This puts him at increased risk from metabolic bone disease.

 Where Can You Get Wax Moths?

 To get wax moths, you first need to buy wax worms and allow them to pupate.
 To do this, store them at room temperature, not in the fridge.
-You may wish to offer them some food, to help them prepare to spin their cocoons.
+You may wish to offer them some

 We have put together a handy guide to buying and storing wax worms.
 Check out our in-depth article that explores whether Leopard Geckos can eat wax worms.